 Proverbs

-1:9 For they shall be an ornament of grace unto your head, and chains about your neck.
+1:9 For they shall be an ornament of grace to your head, and chains about your neck.

 Proverbs